A MESSAGE TO OUR VISITORS, GUESTS, AND TOURISM PARTNERS:

 The Visit Mason City Team

-The following businesses may reopen across the state of Iowa.
-Businesses must adhere to capacity limits and other social distancing and hygiene measures:
+The following businesses are open across the state of Iowa.
+Businesses must adhere to capacity limits and other physical distancing, masking, and hygiene measures:

 - Wineries, Breweries, and Bars